CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 * It should describe who is allowed to install, configure and use WLAN components in the institution.
 * Security measures and a default configuration should be specified for all WLAN components.
-* If security issues are suspected, a security officer must be informed so that they can take further action (see also DER.2.1 Handling security incidents).
+* If security issues are suspected, a security officer must be informed so that they can take further action (see also DER.2.1 Handling Incidents).
 The IT operation should be informed about the hazards to which WLAN components are exposed and the security measures to be observed.

 The correct implementation of the security measures described in the WLAN security guideline should be checked regularly.